CAVEconnectome/nglui/docs/usage/config.md

 If the resulting state does not work, you may need to specify the version of Neuroglancer you are using or add a caveclient.

-## Why these different types of Neuroglancer?
+## Why are there different types of Neuroglancer?

 Neuroglancer is a webapp for viewing large scale 3d image datasets that has been developed over many years.
 At one point, there was a major fork by the lab of Sebastian Seung to allow proofreading of connectomics data, which led to the development of the `seunglab` version of Neuroglancer.